Wednesday, November 20, 2024

 22 Hammerfall and a bigger world

-Next up I'm going to look at the C.J.
-Cherryh novel Hammerfall, a completely wild story that starts with someone whose point of view is incredibly limited but then expands it so the person discovers that the world is completely different from what they had always known.
+I'm looking at the C.J.
+Cherryh novel Hammerfall, a completely wild story that starts with someone whose point of view is incredibly limited but then expands it over and over so the person repeatedly discovers that the world is completely different from what they had always known.

 This is such a mind-bending experience in a novel.
 I love it.
 Any time we get out of our tiny little worlds, we can replicate this, to an extent, but not the way people can in sci-fi.